 Charles R. Parker

-Charles practices complex business and securities litigation and has extensive experience conducting internal investigations and representing officers, directors, and corporations in SEC enforcement actions.
-He also has litigation experience in the areas of the Foreign Corrupt Practices Act, SEC and CFTC enforcement actions, minority shareholder oppression, derivative transactions, trade secrets, professional liability and class actions.
+Charles practices complex business, real estate and securities litigation.
+He has extensive experience conducting internal investigations and representing officers, directors, and corporations in SEC enforcement actions.
+He also has litigation experience in the areas of fiduciary duty, energy related disputes, derivative transactions, trade secrets, professional liability and class actions.

 Charles is admitted to practice in Texas, the U.S. Supreme Court, the U.S. Court of Appeals for the Third, Fifth, Sixth Circuits, and all U.S. District Courts in Texas.